gardener/machine-spec/spec.md

 - If VM backing the `name` already exists, and is compatible with the specified `ProviderSpec` in the `CreateMachineRequest`, the Plugin MUST reply `0 OK` with the corresponding `CreateMachineResponse`.
 - The plugin can OPTIONALY make use of the secrets supplied in the `Secrets` map in the `CreateMachineRequest` to communicate with the provider.
 - The plugin can OPTIONALLY make use of the `LastKnownState` field to decode the state of the VM operation based on the last known state of the VM.
 This can be useful to restart/continue an operations which are mean't to be atomic.
-- The plugin must have a unique way to map a `machine object` to a `VM`.
+- The plugin MUST have a unique way to map a `machine object` to a `VM`.
 This could be implicitly provided by the provider by letting you set VM-names (or) could be explicitly specified by the plugin using appropriate tags to map the same.
 - This operation MUST be idempotent.

 - The `CreateMachineResponse` returned by this method is expected to return